 This is what you are looking for.

 - Identify and measure the economic moat or competitive advantage of the company.
-A company with a durable competitive advantage has more predictable earning.
+A company with a durable competitive advantage has more predictable earnings.
 Understanding this will help you avoid investing in a growth trap company like Nokia or GE.
 Measuring economic moat or competitive advantage could be performed in several ways.
 Investors could use Porter Five or SWOT analysis.
 Or use morningstar characteristics like switching cost, economies of scale, intangible asset, or network effect.
 Recognizing the economic moat makes your financial figure more meaningful.

 - Analyze what management does.
-Years of good hard work can be ruined by the careless policy. eBay has a network effect before Amazon, but management policy crushes the company.
+Years of good hard work can be ruined by careless policy. eBay has a network effect before Amazon, but management policy crushes the company.
 Investors need to ask when analyzing certain companies: does management create more value for shareholders – or destroy it instead?
-This management action could be tracked though financial report.
+This management action could be tracked through financial reports.
 Do the dividend was paid too much?
 Do companies rely heavily on debt?
 Do companies make a too expensive acquisition?
 What company strategy for growth?
 Investors also need to pay attention to the news.
-The first question is whether the news has a long-term impact on the company?
+The first question is whether the news has a long-term impact on the company.
 News like CEO change or acquisition has a long-term effect on the company.
 On some level, it could reinforce the economic moat or erode it.

-- With the given price, do you willing to pay it and get what you have analyzed in points 1 and 2.
-Along with pros and cons..
+- With the given price, do you willing to pay it and get what you have analyzed in points 1 and 2?
+Along with pros and cons.

 Don’t get me wrong.
 These 3 points are far from simple.
-For instance, if you want to identify the competitive advantage of a company like Nvidia, at least you have to know – yet not too detail – about the data center, about gaming graphic cards.
+For instance, if you want to identify the competitive advantage of a company like Nvidia, at least you have to know – yet not too detail – about the data center, and about gaming graphic cards.
 You also need to know about accounting to confirm your judgment from its competitive advantage.
 The difficulties of Nvidia are surely far different from the retailer business model.

 More Bad News: Investing and Life

 Unfortunately, the fundamental analysis is only part of investing – the analytical part.
 Another vital component of investing is psychological skills.
-That is, buy your company when the market dumped it or buy something that unpopular.
+That is, buy your company when the market dumped it or buy something that is unpopular.
 This needs steel nerves instead of excellent analytical skills.
 Analytical is difficult but to act accordingly in uncomfortable situations based on that analysis is almost impossible to do.

-Wait, don’t get misunderstand here.
+Wait, don’t get misunderstood here.
 We don’t tell you like other blogs or books that said psychology plays 80% of your investment.
 Nope.
 Your analytical should be right before the psychological blindly follow it.